-Recently, some organizations have expressed concerns about a perceived association between offshore outsourcing and the loss of jobs in the United States.
-There has also been increasing political and media attention in the United States to the growth of offshore outsourcing.
-Within the last two years, some U.S. states have enacted legislation restricting government agencies from outsourcing their back office processes and IT solutions work to companies outside the United States.
-It is also possible that U.S. private sector companies that work with these states may be restricted from outsourcing their work related to government contracts.
-We currently do not have significant contracts with U.S. federal or state government entities.
-However, there can be no assurance that these restrictions will not extend to private companies, such as our clients.
-In the future, we may also enter into significant contracts with U.S. federal or state government entities.
-Any changes to existing laws or the enactment of new legislation restricting offshore outsourcing may adversely impact our ability to do business in the United States, particularly if these changes are widespread.
+Recently, some countries and organizations have expressed concerns about a perceived association between offshore outsourcing and the loss of jobs.
+In the United States, in particular, there has been increasing political and media attention following the growth of offshore outsourcing.
+Any changes to existing laws or the enactment of new legislation restricting offshore outsourcing may adversely impact our ability to do business in the United States, which is the largest market for our services.
+In the last two years, some U.S. states have proposed legislation restricting government agencies from outsourcing their back office processes and IT solutions work to companies outside the United States or have enacted laws that discourage such outsourcing.
+Such laws restrict our ability to do business with U.S. government-related entities.
+It is also possible that U.S. private sector companies working with these governmental entities may be restricted from outsourcing projects related to government contracts or may face disincentives if they outsource certain operations.
+Any of these events could adversely affect our revenues and operating profitability.

-Our success depends in large part upon our highly skilled IT professionals and our ability to attract and retain these personnel.
+Our success depends in large part upon our highly skilled technology professionals and our ability to attract and retain these personnel.

-Our ability to execute projects and to obtain new clients depends largely on our ability to attract, train, motivate and retain highly skilled IT professionals, particularly project managers and other mid-level professionals.
-If we cannot hire and retain additional qualified personnel, our ability to bid on and obtain new projects, and to continue to expand our business will be impaired and our revenues could decline.
-We believe that there is significant worldwide competition for IT professionals with the skills necessary to perform the services we offer.
-We may not be able to hire and retain enough skilled and experienced IT professionals to replace those who leave.
-Additionally, we may not be able to redeploy and retrain our IT professionals to keep pace with continuing changes in technology, evolving standards and changing client preferences.
-Our inability to attract and retain IT professionals may have a material adverse effect on our business, results of operations and financial condition.
+Our ability to execute projects and to obtain new clients depends largely on our ability to attract, train, motivate and retain highly skilled technology professionals, particularly project managers and other mid-level professionals.
+If we cannot hire and retain additional qualified personnel, our ability to bid for and obtain new projects, and to continue to expand our business will be impaired and our revenues could decline.
+We believe that there is significant worldwide competition for technology professionals with the skills necessary to perform the services we offer.
+In 2004, hiring in India by technology companies increased significantly.
+Excluding Progeon and our other subsidiaries, we added 8,000 new jobs, net of attrition in fiscal 2004.
+Increased demand for technology professionals has also led to an increase in attrition rates.
+We estimate the attrition rate in the Indian technology revices industry, which excludes the business process management industry, to be approximately 20% annually, with our comparable attrition rate in fiscal 2004 being 10.5%, without accounting for attrition in

+Progeon or our other subsidiaries.
+We may not be able to hire and retain enough skilled and experienced technology professionals to replace those who leave.
+Additionally, we may not be able to redeploy and retrain our technology professionals to keep pace with continuing changes in technology, evolving standards and changing client preferences.
+Also, the suspension of stock option grants under our employee stock option plans could have an adverse impact on employee retention.
+Our inability to attract and retain technology professionals may have a material adverse effect on our business, results of operations and financial condition.